 Dr. Thaweethai received his B.S. in Applied Mathematics – Biology from Brown University and Ph.D. in Biostatistics from Harvard University.

-Mark Vangel is an Assistant Professor of Radiology at Harvard Medical School and a Biostatistician at MGH Biostatistics and the Martinos Center for Biomedical Imaging at MGH.
+Mark Vangel is an Assistant Professor of Radiology at Harvard Medical School and an Assistant Investigator at MGH Biostatistics and the Martinos Center for Biomedical Imaging at MGH.
 He is also affiliated with the Ferenc Jolesz National Center for Image Guided Therapy at Brigham and Women’s Hospital and the Clinical Research Center at MIT.

 His research interests include heteroscadasticity in meta-analysis and mixed-model regression, measurement uncertainty, statistical applications in functional MRI and diagnostic imaging, and Bayesian applications.

 Dr. Vangel earned a PhD in Statistics from Harvard University, and SM and SB degrees in Mathematics from MIT.

 Beow Yeap has collaborated closely with investigators in radiation oncology, radiation physics, medical oncology, molecular pathology, and thoracic surgery at the MGH Cancer Center and Dana-Farber/Harvard Cancer Center since joining MGH Biostatistics in 1999.
 She has developed extensive experience and expertise in design and analysis of clinical trials and correlative studies for adult and pediatric tumors, with primary focus on proton radiation therapy and molecularly targeted therapies.